NBA DFS Picks & Lineups on DraftKings Today | Top Plays & Value Picks

 Slate Overview

-ORL at NOP: The Magic have won eight straight and 13 of their last 15 games over the Pelicans.
+ORL at BOS: The Celtics have won two of three games over the Magic this season.

-CHA at MIN: The Timberwolves have won three straight in this series.
+WAS at CLE: The Cavaliers have won 15 straight games in this series.

-UTA at OKC: The Thunder have won 13 of their last 14 games against the Jazz.
+DET at IND: The Pistons have won all three games over the Pacers this year.

-LAL at DAL: The Lakers have won five straight in this series.
+ATL at MIA: The Heat have won four of their last five matchups with the Hawks.

+CHA at NYK: The Knicks have beaten the Hornets in eight of their last 10 meetings.

+MIL at PHI: The Sixers are looking for a four-game sweep against the Bucks here.

 For the latest spreads and over/unders, visit RotoWire's NBA Odds page.
 There you can also find player props, futures, picks, articles and sportsbook bonus codes.